 Simple Solution – Stickies!

-Purchase large-sized Sticky Notes or tape notebook pages onto your supply cupboard doors.
+Purchase large-sized sticky notes or tape notebook pages onto your supply cupboard doors.
 You’re going to need one note or page per type of material.
-For example, you will likely need a note or page for acrylic paints, another for tempera, one for paper, another for inks, etc. On each note or page, tally each supply you have, including:
+For example, you will likely need a separate note or page for acrylic paints, tempera, paper, inks, etc. On each note or page, tally each supply you have and label with this information:

 - Quantity of Each Color